simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - boolean
      - specify whether or not to equalize intensity histograms before registration
+   * - num_hist_levels_equal
+     - vf+demons+itk
+     - 1000
+     - unsigned int
+     - set number of histogram levels for histogram equalization
+   * - num_matching_points
+     - vf+demons+itk
+     - 500
+     - unsigned int
+     - set number of histogram levels for histogram equalization
+   * - thresh_mean_intensity
+     - vf+demons+itk
+     - 0
+     - boolean
+     - Set the threshold at mean intensity flag.
+If true, only source (reference) pixels which are greater than the mean source (reference) intensity is used in the histogram matching.
+If false, all pixels are used.
    * - grad_tol
      - any+{lbfgs}+itk
      - 1.5